ModelDBRepository/114685/README.md

 ![screenshot](./screenshot.jpg)

+## Changelog
 20110524 Ted Carnevale supplied an update for a likely almost never occurring condition.
-See mod files GPe_model/AXNODE75.mod
+See mod files
+GPe_model/AXNODE75.mod
 GPe_model/PARAK75.mod
 GPi_model/AXNODE75.mod
 GPe_model/PARAK75.mod
 for lines on which a minus sign was removed.

----

-2025-06-02: Converted README to Markdown.
+20250602 Converted README to Markdown.